battle of the books: tournament rules

 There should be no more than 3 coaches per team in the room during battles.

 Parents and others are invited to attend the Parade of Readers and Celebration on the last day of competition.
-The Championship Round will take place during the Celebration.
+The Readers Celebration Round will take place during this time.

 Teams are expected to: